alanperrow/StardewModding/ConvenientInventory/ConvenientInventory/README.md

  - Prevent favorited items from being placed in the shipping bin.
  - Double check Forge Menu behavior works with UI interaction.
 (I suspect it won't)
    - Narrator: "*It didn't*."
 Fixed edge cases with forge UI and fixed favorite highlights not being shown.
+ - Right-click behavior fixes:
+   - Fishing rod (with bait)
+     - Probably slingshot too, and any other items that store "ammo" via right-click
+   - Clothes/equipment

  ---